 When we represent you, we account for both current and future losses related to your injuries.
 We can assess a settlement offer and prevent you from leaving any money on the table during negotiations.

 Complete a Free Case Evaluation form now

 If injured by a product manufacturing error, defective product design, or failure to inform, you may have a viable product liability case.
 You will need to gather the appropriate documentation to support your claim, including medical bills and product information.
 Call David Bressman to review your case if you’re in the Dublin, Ohio area.
-Call (614) 538-1116 or contact us online to schedule a consultation.
+Call (877) 538-1116 or contact us online for a consultation.